Discover the Benefits and Applications of Voice Coil Actuators

 Vector plots of the magnetic flux density, a) front cross section view (+10A), b) side cross section view (-10A)

-Figure 7 shows exprimental [3] and simulation results of the Lorentz force computed at both different DC currents and stroke values.
-The maximum force ( around 33N) is generated with a current of -10A at 10mm positon.
-The measured force values from 4 to 16 mm stroke can be considered as constant for the different applied current rates.
-Constant force rates with larger stroke can help to obtain a higher acceleration.
-Figure 8 contains a plot of the force peak values for different currents.
-It demonstrates that the force has a proportional linear relation with the current.
-This can illustrate the simple and flexible control of the actuator force density.
+Figure 7 illustrates the comparison between experimental [3] and simulation results of the Lorentz force across various DC currents and stroke values.
+The maximum force (approximately 33N) occurs with a current of -10A at a position of 10mm.
+Force values measured between 4mm to 16mm stroke remain relatively constant across different applied current rates, offering consistent force rates with larger strokes for enhanced acceleration.
+Figure 8 displays a plot of force peak values for different currents, showcasing a proportional linear relationship with current, and highlighting the actuator's simple and flexible force control.

 Force results versus coil position and applied current rates